-- Text lines contained in a tag name table cannot exceed 511 characters. - Tag names cannot exceed 127 characters.
+- Text lines contained in a tag name table cannot exceed 511 characters. - Duplicate tag names are not permitted in the tag table.
+If duplicates are created, the last entered tag value pair will be used. - Tag names cannot exceed 127 characters.